TheOnionBay/TORrents/onion-routing.md

 structure in each node that relates inbound IP's, CID's, SessKey with outbound IP's, CID's.

-# Connecting the tracker
+## Connecting the tracker

 When client A has the 3 session keys in its possesion it has to send a final connection message to the tracker.
-The exit node Z will get a message with a CID for which it has no OutCID (nor any InCID).
+The exit node Z will get a message with a CID for which it has no UpCID (nor any DownCID).
 This message is intended for the tracker.
 It will decrypt the payload with its private assymetric key as described before and check the `to:` field and relay the message.
 As when extending the tunnel, the node Z will create a new CID for the connection between Z and the tracker.
 The payload of the message is the list of files the client will share to the torrent network.

-# Onion Rounting after Tunnel is Established
+## Message Once the Tunnel is Established

 The tracker always gets messages in plaintext.
 This is the TOR way and the simplest way.
 No encryption after the exit nodes.